Adamkadaban/howtowincptc/src/injects/educational-events/index.md

 - Brute-forcing accounts and causing account lockout
 - Sending an inappropriate phishing email
 - Overloading ICS or other systems to cause a denial of service
+- Pasting sensitive info into websites like ChatGPT (even static ones like cyberchef)

 **Some things to keep in mind:**
 - If you make a mistake, own up to it ASAP.